-What would cause a person to have white stool?
+What causes white stool?
 Should I be concerned?

 Answer From Elizabeth Rajan, M.D.

 Bile is a digestive fluid produced by the liver and stored in the gallbladder.
-Stool gets its normal brownish color from bile, which is excreted into the small intestine during the digestive process.
-If the liver doesn't produce bile or if bile is obstructed from leaving the liver, stool will be light colored or white.
+Stool gets its typical brownish color from bile, which flows into the small intestine during the digestive process.
+If the liver doesn't produce bile or if bile gets stuck in the liver, stool will be light colored or white.

-Often the problem occurs in the tube (duct) that delivers the bile to the small intestine.
-This tube can be squeezed shut or blocked — for example, by a tumor or a gallstone — which prevents the bile from entering the small intestine.
-You may also experience abdominal pain, fever, nausea, itching and jaundice (yellowing of the skin and eyes).
-Some babies are born with constricted bile ducts, a condition known as biliary atresia.
+Often the problem occurs in the tube that delivers the bile to the small intestine.
+This tube is the bile duct.
+A tumor, a gallstone or something else can squeeze or block the bile duct.
+When this happens, the bile can't enter the small intestine.
+As a result, your stool may be white.
+You also may have belly pain, fever, nausea, itching and yellowing of the skin and eyes, known as jaundice.
+Some babies are born with narrowed bile ducts.
+This is a condition known as biliary atresia.

-Liver diseases, such as hepatitis and cirrhosis, also can sometimes cause white stool.
-Barium, a white substance used for X-rays of the digestive tract and certain medications that contain aluminum hydroxide, for example antacids, can also turn the stool white.
+Liver diseases, such as hepatitis and cirrhosis, sometimes can cause white stool.
+Barium, a white substance used for X-rays of the digestive tract, also can cause white stool.
+So can certain medicines that contain aluminum hydroxide, including antacids.

 With